microsoft/promptflow/docs/go-to-production/integrate_with_llmops.md

 In addition, if you prefer continuing to work in the Studio UI, you can directly import a local flow folder as a new draft flow.
 This allows you to seamlessly transition between local and cloud development.

 ![Flow import from local](../media/integrate-with-LLMOps/flow_import_localupload.png)

+## CICD integration

+### Trigger flow runs in CI pipeline

+@Abe to integrate example here, CICD in ADO and Github.

+### Continuous deployment

+The last step to go to production, is to deploy your flow as an online endpoint in Azure Machine Learning.
+This allows you to integrate your flow into your application and make it available for use.

+For more details on how to deploy your flow, you can refer to [Deploy flows to AzureML managed oneline endpoint for real-time inference with CLI and SDK](deploy-to-aml-code.md).